GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     Difference between 1st and last time frame (*_sub.nii.gz)
 Output: \_mc
 #### 3. Distortion correction using fsl topup
     a.
-Relign 1 reverse EPI scan to the 1st volume of the forward EPI data
+Realign EPI_forward0 to the tmeporal mean of EPI0
     b.
+Apply the same realignment to EPI_reverse0
+    c.
 Estimate the topup correction parameters (see the required topup parameter files in section III)
-    c.
+    d.
 Apply topup correction
 Output: \_topup
 #### 4. Raw brain mask creation
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3D* toolbox.
 In the script, both functions are called, and one can pick the tightest mask for manual editing in the next step.
 You might need to play with "bet_f" at the head of "PreprocessingScript_step1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tigher mask.